mridul1809/CompetitiveProgramming/templates/README.md

 Functions added : Insert string , check if string exists as a prefix , check is string exists as it is!

 Examples on how to use the functions have been provided along with the code.

+Support for creating persistence in trie has also been added!